software-challenge/player_ruby/README.md

 run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install this gem onto your local machine, run `gem uninstall software_challenge_client` to remove an existing gem and then `bundle exec rake install` to install the current version.

 To develop inside a docker container, make sure you have Docker installed and execute `develop.sh`.